cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 Before running one of [Morion](https://github.com/pdamian/morion)'s symbolic analysis modules, the collected trace file `circled.yaml` might optionally be customized.
 Such **customizations** could for example be:
-- Mark (additional) register values or memory locations as being symbolic
+- Mark (additional) register values or memory locations as being symbolic (in the entry state)
 - Modify the parameter `mode` of hooked functions
 - Add/remove assembly instructions to/from the trace
-- Add extra inputs for analysis modules (e.g. intended ROP chains for analysis module `morion_rop_generator`)
+- Add extra inputs for analysis modules (e.g. intended ROP chains for analysis module `morion_rop_generator`, see e.g. section [Exploitation](./6_exploitation.md))

-In our documented example of the binary *circled*, all relevant configurations have already been defined in the file [circled.init.yaml](../morion/circled.init.yaml), which during tracing got copied over to the file `circled.yaml`.
+In our documented example of the binary _circled_, all relevant configurations have already been defined in the file [circled.init.yaml](../morion/circled.init.yaml), which during tracing got copied over to the file `circled.yaml`.
 Therefore, no further customizations are needed.